 Researchers are working on a vaccine for COVID-19, but it’s too early to predict if it will be needed or how it would be made available to the public.
 We will continue to monitor this situation and updates will be posted to this page when information is available.

 Service Providers and Appointments

-What if I can’t get an appointment with my normal health professional or service provider?
+What if I can’t get an appointment with my normal health-care professional or service provider?

 If your normal provider is unable to accommodate your need for an appointment, you may select an alternative provider.
 We encourage you to exercise caution when selecting an alternative provider.
 Some service providers have been delisted by the insurer, Manulife.
 This means that claims submitted for services provided by a delisted provider would not be covered under your plan.
 To view a list of delisted providers:

 If you are a member of an employee group benefits plan:

 - Scroll to the bottom of the page and go to the Wellness centre